manilabay/blockchain-graphs/README.md

 * Private key to lock Addresses and Smart Contracts
 * Dapps development with smart contracts.
 * Crypto-fuel (aka Gas) to use the blockchain to compute, transfer and storage.
 You use cryptocurrency Ether(ETH) to pay for gas.
-* Miners are the validators
+* Miners are the validators, running on commodity hardware
+* Smart Contracts coded in Solidity

 ![Ethereum Architecture](ethereum-architecture.png?raw=true "Ethereum")